Winterizing Winterizing — Do I Need to Clean My Pool Before Closing? Winter Prep Guide

 7. Balance Water Chemistry

 Test and balance your water chemistry before adding winterizing chemicals.
-Target pH between 7.4-7.6, total alkalinity 80-120 ppm (60-80 for salt water pools), and calcium hardness 200-275 ppm for plaster pools (lower for vinyl/fiberglass).
+Target pH between 7.4-7.6, total alkalinity 80-120 ppm (60-80 for salt water pools), and calcium hardness 250-350 ppm for plaster pools (175-225 ppm for vinyl/fiberglass).
 Proper balance prevents equipment corrosion and surface damage during winter months.

 8. Shock the Pool

-Add liquid chlorine to achieve shock level based on your CYA (stabilizer) level.
-Use the FC/CYA chart to determine proper shock level - typically 12-15 ppm free chlorine for 30 ppm CYA or 16-20 ppm for 50 ppm CYA.
+Add liquid chlorine to achieve shock level based on your CYACyanuric Acid (stabilizer) — Sunscreen for your chlorine — it keeps sunlight from burning it off.
+The catch: the more you have, the more chlorine you need to keep. learn more → (stabilizer) level.
+Use the all-in-one pool calculator to determine the proper shock level - typically 12-15 ppm free chlorine for 30 ppm CYA or 16-20 ppm for 50 ppm CYA.
 This kills any remaining bacteria and algae spores.
 Don't use calcium hypochlorite shock if you have high calcium levels, as this adds more calcium to your water.

 9. Add Winterizing Chemicals